 By Terry Trucco

-At a glance: The High Line Hotel opened in 2013 and has more in common with Hogwarts than the Holiday Inn.
+At a glance: The High Line Hotel has more in common with Hogwarts than the Holiday Inn.

 The retro-inflected lobby is snug but inviting.
 The iPad check-in is paperless and deskless, and a branch of Chicago’s Intelligentsia Coffee gobbles up much of the space (yes, you can sit on the rare occasions a sofa or side chair becomes available).
 Better still is what’s out back.
 Enclosed by more than a dozen historic buildings — the oldest from 1836 and nearly all designated as landmarks — the grounds keep the city and the 21st century at bay, as least for the duration of a stroll.